Skip to content

 struct FfiResult_FfiCsrProperties props =

-struct FfiResult_FfiSigningKey key =
+struct FfiResult_FfiSigningKey key = fatoora_signing_key_generate();

 struct FfiResult_FfiCsr csr =